 SpyFu

-For $39/mo on Basic, you get a cheap way to inspect competitor ad history, keyword overlap, and basic domain comparisons.
-That is enough for a lot of PPC teams.
+For $39/mo, you get a cheap way to inspect competitor ad history, keyword overlap, and basic domain comparisons.
+For a lot of PPC teams, that is enough.

 Traffic intel tools

-This is the part of the market where dashboards get prettier as the certainty gets lower.
+This is the part of the market where the charts get nicer as the certainty gets worse.

 Similarweb